Everything BUT Conducting

 One of the key elements that makes the Everything BUT Conducting seminar so unique is the behind-the-scenes opportunity to observe and shadow Music Director Ankush Kumar Bahl as he leads and prepares the Omaha Symphony for their final Masterworks concerts of the season.
 Through observing rehearsals, participants can expect to acquire unique insights into topics including:

-How a conductor approaches new works with an orchestra ( Carlos Simon's Fate Now Conquers)
+How a conductor approaches new works with an orchestra ( Adam Schoenberg's Losing Earth Percussion Concerto)

-How does a music director prepare and shape standard orchestral repertoire in rehearsal (Mahler's Symphony No. 5)
+How does a music director prepare and shape standard orchestral repertoire in rehearsal (Tchaikovsky's Symphony No. 6)

 What is the role of an assistant conductor during the rehearsal period.